opencog/atomspace/examples/atomspace/README.md

 After going through the above, go to the demos in the [pattern-matcher](../pattern-matcher) folder.
-The pattern matching demos are vital for understanding how to to be effective in writing queries and formulating rules.
+The pattern matching demos are vital for understanding how to be effective in writing queries and formulating rules.
 Then return to the advanced demos below.

 Advanced Demos